 - Develop ambitious and actionable transparency recommendations for DFIs

-- Advocate for the adoption of transparency recommendations
+- Advocate for the adoption of the DFI Transparency Tool and transparency recommendations

 Approach and Methodology

-In the first phase of the initiative, we are seeking a deeper understanding of priority issues for development and DFIs, including how the information and data underpinning these issues and practices can be more transparent.
-We are adopting a collaborative approach and we are taking on board progress already made by DFIs:
+In the first phase of the initiative, we were seeking a deeper understanding of priority issues for development and DFIs, including how the information and data underpinning these issues and practices can be more transparent.
+We adopted a collaborative approach and took on board progress already made by DFIs:

-- With guidance from a multi-stakeholder project advisory board, we have identified five priority issues that will form the basis for the project’s work:
+- With guidance from a multi-stakeholder project advisory board, we identified five priority issues that formed the basis for the project’s work:

 - Basic Project Information

-- Impact Management – Objective, Theories of Change and Impacts
+- Impact Management – Objectives, Theories of Change and Impacts

 - Environmental, Social and Governance (ESG) and Accountability to Communities